 It may be difficult to find a perfect candidate, as many smaller biotechs don’t have any approved drugs yet.
 However, a biotech company that several drugs in late-stage testing is one that you should be keeping an eye on and investing in.

 Investing in biotech stocks is pretty scary.
 However, if you keep these five tips in mind then you’re odds of choosing lucrative biotech stocks rises.

-Next, you can read about the best micro-investing apps for 2020.
+Next, you can read about the best micro-investing apps.